labidiaymen/jsy/README.md

 _jsy(x).alert();
 //alert equal if x is equal to 8 _jsy(x).ifEqual(8).alert('equal');
-//alert 8 if x is equak to 8 _jsy(x).ifEqual(8).alert();
+//alert 8 if x is equal to 8 _jsy(x).ifEqual(8).alert();
 ```